watsonfellowship/watson-51/_fellows/olivia-stoetzer.md

 ---

 Urban climate resilience is a global initiative that addresses the physical, social, and economic challenges presented by the climate crisis.
-Exploring these initiatives—government-down and community-up—I engaged with the goals, strategies, and innovations of resilience programs and urban communities in four cities around the world.
+Exploring these initiatives—government-down and community-up—I engaged with the goals, strategies, and innovations of resilience programs and urban communities around the world.